neovim/node-client/README.md

    ALLOW_CONSOLE=1 node demo.mjs
    ```
     - `$ALLOW_CONSOLE` env var must be set, because logs are normally not printed to stdout.
+        - Note: `$ALLOW_CONSOLE` is only for demo purposes.
+It cannot be used for remote plugins or
+          whenever stdio is an RPC channel, because writing logs to stdout would break the RPC
+          channel.
     - Script:
      ```js
      import * as child_process from 'node:child_process'